The 10-Second Summary

 The chase arc radius determines how much turning force goes through the dog’s joints per rep. A short homemade pole that forces tight circles is the single biggest design failure in both homemade and cheap commercial builds.

 Driven dogs will play far past the point where fatigue makes movement sloppy and injury risk rises.
 You set the session length, not the dog.
-This is especially important with a homemade build where the equipment is also approaching its limits.
+This is especially important with a homemade build-the equipment is approaching its limits at the same time the dog is.

 For a homemade build specifically: knots at the pole connection and lure connection, line condition throughout, and the lure itself for loose parts.
 With a DIY flirt pole, this inspection is not optional.

 Drop-it cue, all-done verbal, toy away completely.
 Sessions that end mid-drive leave arousal unresolved.
 This applies to both homemade and professional use.
-For the full method, see the professional flirt pole training guide.
+End clean every time.

 The tool sets the ceiling, the handler decides whether you reach it.
 A DIY flirt pole used with disciplined session structure produces better outcomes than a professional pole used carelessly.
 A professional build used with the same disciplined structure produces better outcomes than anything else on the market.